willfindlay/honors-thesis/thesis/thesis.md

 \clearpage

-eBPF represents a powerful tool for building versatile, performant, and production safe intrusion detection systems.
+Ultimately, this work shows that eBPF represents a powerful tool for building versatile, performant, and production safe intrusion detection systems.
 While current work in this area is representative of its advantages in network-based IDS implementations, eBPF has equal merits in host-based implementations.
 The current version of ebpH serves as a proof of concept to demonstrate eBPF's value in this regard, and future iterations on my prototype will hopefully be able to take further advantage of